ladyhodhod/67-364_Homework2/README.md

 # HW2 - Pandas and Data Wrangling

-The goal of this hoework is to test your skills on using the `Pandas` library for a few basic data wrangling tasks.
+The goal of this homework is to test your skills on using the `Pandas` library for a few basic data wrangling tasks.

 The homework consists of `2` tasks, provided and described in the following notebooks: